theloni-monk/Moody/README.md

 - Motivation
 - Medication and Dose

-*Note: that there is additional support for user-defined inputs planned for the future (this was one factor in the choice to use a nosql database schema like MongoDb*

 The individual input units are called **InputCards** (which wrap **InputComponents**). **InputComponents** can be one of 3 types: *String*, *Number*, or *Rating*

 Once a user populates a given input, the input will vanish and the next will appear.
 This is done to encourage the user to share gut feelings and to not linger on any feeling so that they could manipulate the results.